vohraa23/TTS_Abhishek/README.md

 RUN apt-get update \
     && apt-get install -y libsndfile1 curl \
     && curl https://sh.rustup.rs -sSf | sh -s -- -y

 Purpose: Installs system dependencies required for the application, including the Rust compiler.
-Functionality:
-Updates the package lists (apt-get update).
-Installs the libsndfile1 library and curl.
-Downloads and installs the Rust compiler using the official Rust installer script.
+Functionality:Updates the package lists (apt-get update).Installs the libsndfile1 library and curl.Downloads and installs the Rust compiler using the official Rust installer script.

  D.⁠ ⁠Add Rust binaries to the PATH
 Dockerfile
 Copy code
 ENV PATH="/root/.cargo/bin:${PATH}"

 Purpose: Adds the Rust binaries to the system's PATH.
 Functionality: Ensures that the Rust binaries are available for use in subsequent commands.